cgeo/cgeo.github.io/development.md

 ## Source Code

-Our source code is hosted on [Github](https://github.com/cgeo/cgeo).
+Our source code is hosted on [GitHub](https://github.com/cgeo/cgeo).

-If you would like to participate in the development you will find all relevant information in our [Readme](https://github.com/cgeo/cgeo/blob/master/README.md) and our [Wiki](https://github.com/cgeo/cgeo/wiki) on Github.
+If you would like to participate in the development you will find all relevant information in our [Readme](https://github.com/cgeo/cgeo/blob/master/README.md) and our [Wiki](https://github.com/cgeo/cgeo/wiki) on GitHub.

 ## Developer chat